chriskinsman/github-action-dashboard/README.md

 ### Variables

-* GITHUB_USERNAME or GITHUB_ORG - Only one valid is allowed.
+* GITHUB_USERNAME or GITHUB_ORG - Only one is valid.
 If both are specified GITHUB_ORG takes precedence and the GITHUB_USERNAME is ignored.
 * GITHUB_APPID - The AppId from the GitHub App general settings page.
 * GITHUB_APP_PRIVATEKEY - The base64 encoded private key from the GitHub App general settings page.
 * GITHUB_APP_CLIENTID - The client id from the GitHub App general settings page.